Former Master Luthier of GibsonRen Ferguson" and

-It all started with an article we wrote in the past...
+It all started with an article we had written in the past.

 My name is Timothy Ferguson.

-I am the son of master luthier Ren Ferguson,
+I am the son of the Master Luthier Ren Ferguson,

 He is thrilled to see you offering some of his works from his time with Gibson Guitars.

-My father and I are building guitars under The Ren Ferguson Co. brand, which he established in the 1970s.
+Father and I are building under The Ren Ferguson Co.
+Brand he established in the 1970's.

-We would very much like to visit your store on our next trip to Japan.
+We would very much like to visit your store, on our next visit to Japan.

 Ren and Timothy Ferguson